-According to the Hindu Scriptures, a miraculous & very personal form of puja is the experience of the sight of the Deity (दर्शनम्).
+According to the Hindu Scriptures, a miraculous & very personal form of puja is the experience of the sight of the Deity (Darshanam) (दर्शनम्).
 This connection opens the heart & bestows peace, blessings, boons & divine energy.
-At the moment of the sight of the Deity (दर्शनम्), the entire focus of the devotee is absorbed in the image/ idol of the Deity.
-The experience is deepened by the belief that the person who receives the sight of the Deity (दर्शनम्) is also seen by the Deity.
+At the moment of the sight of the Deity (Darshanam) (दर्शनम्), the entire focus of the devotee is absorbed in the image/ idol of the Deity.
+The experience is deepened by the belief that the person who receives the sight of the Deity (Darshanam) (दर्शनम्) is also seen by the Deity.

 Picture Courtesy- Adhyatma Vishwavidyalay